browserengineering/book/book/visual-effects.md

 stacking context is rastered into a single 2D array of pixels and then blended into its parent stacking context.
-Note that to raster a stacking context you first need to raster it *and* its child stacking contexts, so they can be blended into the stacking context.
+Note that to raster a stacking context you first need to raster it *and* its child stacking contexts, so they can be blended together into the parent.
 In other words, rastering a web page requires a bottom-up traversal of the tree of stacking contexts.